• Airbag warning light is on

 • B0020

-• Inspect airbag wiring and connectors
+• Inspect the airbag system wiring and connectors for damage or corrosion.

-• Test the clock spring for continuity
+• Test the airbag control module for proper operation.

-• Replace faulty airbag module
+• Replace the airbag control module if faulty.

 • OBD-II scanner